AUT-AdvancedProgramming-HWs-Ans/.github/README.md

 # .github
-In this organization, I share all of my advanced programming university course homework assignments.
-The material of this course includes C++ programming language.
+In this repository, I manage the readme files related to the organization.